Youth Acting Camps

 Camp Fee: $300.00 + Tax (CDN)

-Next Spring Camp Dates: TBD
+Next Summer Camp Dates: TBD

 Our 1 week (5 days) Summer Youth Acting Camps have been designed by professional actors to immerse aspiring actors and those with no experience in the craft of acting for Film & TV.
 Whether you have a child who was born with the acting bug or has dreams of acting on screen, the Acting Camps at Vancouver Academy of Dramatic Arts (VADA) are the perfect way to enter the world of acting for film.
 In-class instruction is taught by professional actors and students gain experience acting on camera to establish a solid foundation as actors.